Workers’ Compensation Insurance in Vermont

 Workers' compensation benefits in Vermont include:

-• Medical benefits (surgery, hospitalization, prescriptions, and other medical bills)
+• Medical benefits (surgery, hospitalization, prescriptions, and other medical expenses)

 • Wage replacement benefits (also called temporary disability benefits)